Code & Standard

 What Is the International Code Council?
 Role and Industry Relevance

-TL;DR International Code Council (ICC) Summary
+Also called: ICC, International Code Council

 The International Code Council (ICC) is a nonprofit organization that develops and publishes model building codes, including the International Building Code (IBC) and International Residential Code (IRC), which are widely adopted as the basis for construction standards in the United States and internationally.
 In roofing, the ICC establishes minimum requirements for roof structure, geometry, materials, and installation methods to ensure safety, durability, and performance.
 These codes address critical aspects such as roof pitch, slopes, ridge and eave construction, load-bearing capacity, and weather resistance.